 Hermit’s Hollow Campground

-Hermit’s Hollow is one of a few campgrounds within Hermit Park Open Space, as well as a number of cabins.
-We didn’t get a chance to see inside the cabins but noticed there were vault toilets at each one.
-According to their website, you’ll need to bring a lot of your own gear too, so opting for the cabins won’t bring you many comforts of home.
+Hermit’s Hollow is one of a few campgrounds within Hermit Park Open Space, as well as several cabins.
+We didn’t get a chance to see inside the cabins but noticed vault toilets at each one.
+According to their website, you’ll need to bring a lot of your own gear, too, so opting for the cabins won’t get you many comforts of home.

 We chose Hermit’s Hollow Campground only because of availability.

-The campground was full on this mid-September weekend.
-We got the last available spot, but I didn’t get the sense that it was as in quite as much demand as Pawnee Campground (at the Brainard Lake Recreation Area) or other campgrounds found between Boulder and Estes Park.
+The campground was packed on this mid-September weekend.
+We got the last available spot, but I didn’t feel that these sites were in high demand, like Pawnee Campground (at the Brainard Lake Recreation Area) or other campgrounds found between Boulder and Estes Park.

 Highlights of This Hermit Park Campground

-One of our favorite things about camping at Hermit’s Hollow is the space between many of the campsites.
+One of our favorite things about camping at Hermit’s Hollow is the space between many campsites.

 The Best Campsites